alexandersandberg/alexandersandberg.com/Content/articles/creating-a-website-theme-switcher-with-css-only.md

 ## What about that empty label?

 Since we decided earlier that we wanted to do something fancy ✨ with the theme switcher, now is the time.
-I won‘t go into detail how this works, as it‘s not required for the theme switching functionality, but let me know-in the comments or on social media-and I‘ll be happy to explain it to you!
+I won’t go into detail how this works, as it’s not required for the theme switching functionality, but let me know-in the comments or on social media-and I’ll be happy to explain it to you!

 First we add some new theme variables to show different switch labels depending on the active theme: